-The National Burns awareness days were developed initially by the British Burn Association prevention committee.
+The launch of annual National Burns Awareness Days were developed initially by the British Burn Association Prevention Committee.
+They has subsequently been supported by the Children's Burn Trust (CBT) charity.
 The first annual event was held in October 2013 and has been held annually since.
+Analysis of iBID data has shown really reductions in burn injury numbers in recent years.

-This initiative between NHS England and the Chief Fire officers association as open significant opportunities in burn injury prevention and is being supported and fuelled by information from the ibid which is also contributing to the development of a national Burns prevention is due for publication later in 2017.
+This 2016 initiative between NHS England and the Chief Fire Officers Association (CFOA) opened significant opportunities in burn injury prevention and is being supported and fuelled by information from the iBID which is also contributing to the development of a National Burns Prevention Strategy.

-Fundamental to the success of the Burns prevention strategy is the identification of the parts of the population of vulnerable to burn injury so as to allow intervention by fire service personnel undertaking safe home safety visits.
+Fundamental to the success of the Burns Prevention Strategy is the identification of the parts of the population vulnerable to burn injury to allow intervention by fire service personnel undertaking Person Centred Risk Assessments (PCRA) visits.

 It is hoped that permission will be eventually provided to allow the linkage of health and non-health datasets so as to improve the accuracy of the vulnerable population identification.